graciousjoe/aws-security-identity/README.md

 ## Challenges
-Role creation kept failing due to conflicting role names. i was able to create the role eventually but it said there were some errors which I coudn't exactly find.
+Role creation kept failing due to conflicting role names.
+I was able to create the role eventually but it said there were some errors which I coudn't exactly find.

 # screenshots attached